-The storage aspect of the design uses 16Gb fibre channel connections to extend the Pure Storage FlashArray to the Cisco UCS compute through a pair of Cisco MDS switches as shown in Figure 15.
+The storage aspect of the design uses 16Gb fibre channel or 40Gb iSCSI connections to extend the Pure Storage FlashArray to the Cisco UCS compute through a pair of Cisco MDS switches or connecting through the upstream Nexus switches as shown in Figure 15.

-Figure 15 FlashStack Storage Components
+Figure 15 FlashStack Storage

 Deployment of the Pure Storage FlashArray is quick and simple after the entry of a few pieces of information relevant to the datacenter environment.
-The FlashArray supports up to three dual port 16G fibre channel adapters, delivering up to 192 Gbps of aggregate bandwidth across the two controllers in the FlashArray.
+The FlashArray supports up to three dual port 16G fibre channel adapters, or three dual port 40Gb Ethernet iSCSI adapters, delivering up to 480 Gbps of aggregate bandwidth across the two controllers in the FlashArray.
 Volume and datastore deployment are easily put in place with the Pure vSphere Web Plugin enabled.